Code MedDRA Terms

 MedDRA Auto-Code Field

-Note MedDRA fields may be named differently, according to your vault's configuration.
+Note MedDRA fields may be named differently, according to your Vault's configuration.

 Code a MedDRA Term

-You can code MedDRA terms automatically or use the MedDRA browser to find a term.
+You can code MedDRA terms automatically or use the MedDRA Browser to find a term.

 Tip The Non-Primary tag identifies terms that are not under their primary SOC.
 An asterisk (*) identifies terms that are under their primary SOC.